 Emma had a few property investors come out to see her home, but decided to go with the highest offer, which came from Sundae.

 Because of the sheer volume of homes Sundae works with each month, we are able to get homeowners a better price.
-Sundae makes it a point to get sellers more than most other investors due to efficiency, and taking less profit in the transaction.
+Sundae makes it a point to get sellers more than most other investors due to efficiency, and not burdening sellers with large commission fee.

 Emma’s call with Sundae